Audit Monitoring Visit Process

 The visit will start with a meeting to discuss the firm's audit practice and audit clients, and allows the reviewer to understand the firm and its associated risks.
 This allows the reviewer to focus the fieldwork on areas of risk.

 As part of the visit fieldwork the reviewer will select a number of files for review.
 As part of this review the reviewer will be checking the quality of audit work and how the audit file supports the final audit opinion.
 The reviewer will also assess compliance with International Standards on Auditing, financial reporting requirements and Companies Act requirements.
-Each audit engagement principal will be required to respond in writing and by discussion, to any review points or findings raised by the reviewer.
-This will mean that each audit engagement principal should ensure that time is set aside to do this on the day of the review.
+Each audit engagement principal/Responsible Individual (RI) will be required to respond in writing and by discussion, to any review points or findings raised by the reviewer.
+This will mean that each audit engagement principal/RI should ensure that time is set aside to do this on the day requested.

 The Closing Meeting

-The main findings coming from the file reviews and the review of the whole firm policies and procedures will be pulled together into a preliminary report.
-This will be discussed in detail with the firm, which is then usually given 14 days to respond and produce an action plan to any findings.
+The main deficiencies and/or findings coming from the file reviews and the review of the of the firm’s System of Quality Management will be pulled together into a preliminary report.
+This will be discussed in detail with the firm, which is then usually given a deadline of at least 14 days to respond and produce an action plan to any deficiencies or findings.

 All visits are independently quality reviewed to ensure that the visit methodology has been met, and that the visit conclusions are fair and balanced.
 The Authorisation Committee includes members who are qualified Chartered Accountants from ICAS registered audit practices, and makes the decisions on the continuance of a firm's audit registration and of any corrective action that requires to be taken.
 The Committee will take into account the follow up action taken from previous monitoring visits.
 The Committee is also responsible for referring any disciplinary issues to the ICAS complaints and disciplinary process.
 The Committee is also bound by confidentiality rules.